For showtimes, click here.

 4. Wellman drew from his own Oscar experience.

-The infamous scene in which Esther’s husband crashes her award victory came in part thanks to Wellman’s own feelings about the Academy Awards.
-After his work for Wings, Wellman wasn’t nominated and wasn’t even invited to the ceremony – despite the filming winning two awards, including Best Picture.
-As a result, he gave his own acceptance speech that night in 1929 after a few too many to drink.
+The infamous scene in which Esther’s husband crashes her acceptance speech came in part thanks to Wellman’s own feelings about the Academy Awards.
+After his work on Wings, Wellman wasn’t nominated and wasn’t even invited to the ceremony – despite the film winning two awards, including Best Picture.
+As a result, he gave his own acceptance speech that night in 1929 after a few too many drinks.